-1/2 Credit (Grade 9-12)

-Prerequisite: Physical Education and/or participation in at least one interscholastic/extra-curricular sport or teacher recommendation
+1/2 Credit (grade 9-12) Prerequisite: Physical Education and/or PE Waiver

 This course is designed for all students interested in developing and improving in the areas of physique, muscle tone, and physical fitness.
 The students will learn proper techniques of weight training as well as a variety of exercise regimens that will improve overall physical strength.
 It will include components and concepts of physical fitness, nutrition, body composition, and flexibility.
 A total general body workout will be emphasized, as well as a variety of aerobic activities.
 This course does not satisfy the physical education requirement for graduation.